Makasabi/minishell_42/README.md

 ## Subject
 Minishell is a level 03 project at 42 Paris and an emblematic exercice for any computer science student.

-The subject is pretty straightforward : Recode a POSIX Shell in C.
+The subject is pretty straightforward : Recode a (limited version) POSIX Shell in C.

 The scope is fully 'functionnal' as we were not required to code any graphic interface (opening a new windo, etc) but 'only'interpret and execute the instruction(s) given in the prompt line `➜  Minishe·elle `.
 The `./minishell` program is able to run most of the basic instructions a shell can handle, such as echo, ls, cat, cd, mkdir... and even run other executable such prevous 42 projects (think push_swap, fdf, etc).